 How do I find out my credit limit?

-Your credit limit is how much money Virgin are willing to lend to you.
+Your credit limit refers to how much money Virgin are willing to lend to you.
 During your application, you can nominate a specific credit limit or note that you'd like to access the maximum amount of credit.
 The credit limit you're approved for will depend on factors such as your income and credit history.
 You can also apply for a credit limit increase if you've demonstrated the ability to repay further into your card ownership.

 How do I add an additional cardholder to the account?